By Carol Stiffler

 “Over here it’s almost a running joke,” Magnusson said.
 “When I first got here and the NFL playoffs were going, not many people cared.
 I thought, ‘Oh man, this doesn’t feel right.’”

 He’s knee-deep in the soccer lifestyle these days, and says fans there are even more intense about soccer than Americans are about football.
+True fans know the history of Liverpool football club and how they got to where they are now.

 “It’s hard to put it into words until you get here and see it firsthand,” Magnusson said.
 “There’s so many elements of the culture that are directly tied into soccer.”